Saudi envoy murder plot suspect pleads not guilty

 U.S. officials have said Arbabsiar has confessed to his role in the assassination plot.

-During Monday's five-minute hearing, Judge John Keenan asked defense attorney Sabrina Shroff whether she planned to file court papers questioning whether Arbabsiar's alleged confession to authorities was made against his rights.
+During Monday's five-minute hearing, Judge John Keenan asked defence attorney Sabrina Shroff whether she planned to file court papers questioning whether Arbabsiar's alleged confession to authorities was made against his rights.